westpoint-robotics/threat_detection/YOLOtools/README.md

 #### Run convert python file for create final text file for yolo images
+This will generate a series of text files associated with the topleft and bottom right bounding box label, which needs to be converted to the yolo format:

 	python convert.py

 # Errors
 If you get this error when running main.py: